hpc/charliecloud/doc/dev.rst

 :code:`duplicate`
   Same as some other issue.
-In addition to this tag, duplicates should refer to the other issue in a comment.
+In addition to this tag, duplicates should refer to the other issue in a comment to record the link.
 Of the duplicates, the better one should stay open (e.g., clearer reproduction steps); if they are roughly equal in quality, the older one should stay open.

 :code:`jurisdiction`
   The issue is not something we can resolve.
-Typically problems with other software or problems with containers in general that we can't work around.
-  *Use caution when blaming a problem on user error.
+Typically problems with other software, problems with containers in general that we can't work around, or not actionable due to clarity or other reasons. *Use caution when blaming a problem on user error.
 Often (or usually) there is a documentation or usability bug that caused the "user error".*

 :code:`moot`
   No longer relevant.
 Examples: withdrawn by reporter, fixed in current